Grbalj: Middle Ages

 Medieval region, within Bay of Kotor.

 Grbalj was a župa of the medieval Serbian state of Duklja, and subsequently part of the Grand Principality of Serbia (1091–1217), the medieval Kingdom of Serbia (1217–1346), and the Serbian Empire (1346–1371) until its fall.
 During his life, it was also the personal estate of Stefan Vukanović Nemanjić (fl.
 1252).
-Most of Grbalj became part of the Principality of Zeta (1371-1378).
-Grbalj was part of the Serbian Despotate from 1421-1439.
+Most of Grbalj became part of the Principality of Zeta (1371–1378).
+Grbalj was part of the Serbian Despotate from 1421 to 1439.
 The regional, 1427 Code of Grbalj was issued at the župa's Podlastva Monastery.
-During a transitional period of government, a peasant rebellion erupted in Grbalj (Zeta coast) against Kotor regarding the effects of control by Venice (1451-1452).
+During a transitional period of government, a peasant rebellion erupted in Grbalj (Zeta coast) against Kotor regarding the effects of control by Venice (1451–1452).
 As part of his efforts to align himself with Venice, Stefanica Crnojević suppressed the rebellion, devastating the region.

 In 1497, Firuz Beg captured Grbalj and put Zeta under his effective military control, although it was still part of the Principality of Zeta governed by Stefan II Crnojević.
 Grbalj eventually became part of what was known as Venetian Albania.